 - Don’t drop your razor – If a razor gets nicked or the coating chips, it could expose the underlayer to oxidation and rust later.
 A good way to prevent dropping is to be sure the weight is right, and there’s a solid grip on the handle.

 Is there actually rust on your razor?

 “Oh no!” you say to yourself.
-You’ve done everything you can, you keep your razor dry, blades clean, you’ve been meticulous about preventing rust on your safety razor, but just a few shaves in, you see rust!
-Is it actually though?
+You’ve done everything you can.
+You keep your razor dry and blades clean, plus you’ve been meticulous about preventing rust on your safety razor.
+Alas, just a few shaves in, you see rust!
+Is it actually, though?